TrigonaMinima/TrigonaMinima.github.io/_posts/2018-06-16-Hinglish-and-Transliteration.md

 annotation: Linguistics
 ---

 My friends and I recently created a group on Telegram, and so, we thought we should make a bot for fun.
 With all the useless functionalities in the bot there is also spelling correction.
-We have mixed uses of Hindi and English.
+I'll discuss the spelling corrector in a separate post, but right now I want to talk about Hinglish and transliteration.
+We have mixed uses of Hindi and English in our chats.
 Sometimes, our whole sentences are in English.
 Sometimes, it's in Hindi.
 Sometimes, it's a mixture of both - English and Hindi.
+The difference was not exactly clear when I started working on this, so let's discuss how they differ.

 ### What is Hinglish?